 The Brian Robinson Challenge Ride is a tough 70 mile cycle circuit which offers riders the opportunity to tackle in the climb of Holme Moss, which was an early climb in the 2014 Tour Of France when the race visited Yorkshire.

-The 2016 & 2017 editions of the popular Brian Robinson Challenge ride, which was once again hosted at the Huddersfield New College campus, supported a very worthy cause, the Marie Curie Cancer Care charity.
+The 2019 edition of the popular Brian Robinson Challenge ride, which once again is hosted at the Huddersfield New College campus.

 We raise money to support our beneficiaries through rider entries, but of course you are free and welcome to raise more, or donate, should you wish as we try and keep costs down in today’s spiralling events market.